 In order for this to happen, some students will need extra support and targeted intervention in order for them to reach their full potential.
 When this has been identified through our Assess, Plan, Do, Review (APDR) graduated response, the SENCO will work with teachers, specialists, parents/carers to consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions in order to support students’ progress.

 At Goodwin Academy, our SEND team which comprises of a SENCO, Assistant Senco, Learning Support Assistants (LSAs) and four lead interventionists.
-We work closely with the Pastoral and Well-Being teams under the leadership of the Deputy Head for Inclusion and also meet regularly with Heads of Year.
+We work closely with the Pastoral and Well-Being teams under the leadership of the Assistant Head, Mr N Barnes and also meet regularly with Heads of Year.
 The LSAs provide additional support for students within the classroom learning environment and the interventionists deliver evidence-based interventions within our learning support centres across Key Stage 3 and Key Stage 4.
 Weekly departmental meetings are held after school and chaired by the SENCO in order to ensure the team can deliver cohesive and effective support across the curriculum for all students with SEN and to allow opportunities for bespoke training in order to support and enhance the professional development and approach of the whole team.

 Our SENCO, Miss Jessamy Hill holds a PGCE in Education and a MA level National Award for SEN Coordination.